“Soon, we lawyers won’t be needed anymore.”

 From Knowledge Work to Thinking Work

-Software could already do that before.
+Software could do that before.

 On the contrary.